 (from Peter G.Beidler, “What English Majors Do Out There, How They Feel About It and What We Do About It.”
 ADE Bulletin, no. 133, Winter, 2003, p.
 32)

 Many students within this major will end up specializing in English Education and go on to become teachers.
-One of our former English grads, Sarah Brown Wessling even went on to become the National Teacher of the Year in 2010.
-When President Obama introduced Wessling in a Rose Garden ceremony at the Whitehouse he said,
+One of our former English graduates, Sarah Brown Wessling, even went on to become the National Teacher of the Year in 2010.
+When President Obama introduced Wessling in a Rose Garden ceremony at the White House, he said this:

 assistant copy editor

 human resources manager

 advertising copy writer

 museum collections assistant

 public relations specialist